Have you noticed that dishes made from leftovers are always very tasteful?! 🙂 Like pizza or seljanka.

 Prepare this because of taste and flavour not benefit 🙂

 Quark and rye bread and cowberries give Estonian flavour.
 Wonderful combination of sour and sweet soft and crispy.

 Did you know: There has been a long debate over who erected the first Christmas tree, Tallinn or Riga.
 We’re not going to take sides, but some historical sources report that in 1441, the Brotherhood of Blackheads brought trees into their guild houses for the holidays in Reval (Tallinn).
 On the last night of holiday celebrations, the tree was taken to the Town Hall Square.
 This tradition still continues today in Tallinn’s Town Hall Square.
 If you’re looking to get your own tree this holiday, download the RMK mobile app, which shows you where you can cut your own tree from the state forests.
 Afterwards, you’re asked to pay a small fee, by internet bank transfer of course, and voilà, the tree is yours!

 If you’re looking for a simple, yet delicious dessert, your search is over!

 Kirju Koer is one of my favourite simple desserts, just because it’s so easy to make and still as tasty.
 The perfect and very very sweet old school dessert or cake.

-It is up to you, How to you like to call this:)
+It is up to you, How do you like to call this:)

-For this dessert you need old school marmalade.
+For this dessert, you need an old school marmalade.
 I am not sure, that you can buy it in your country, In case it is impossible, use just berries and fruits.